return-STEM/programming-guides/guide/applipy/algorithmic-thinking.md

 ## Fibonacci Numbers

-A fibonacci numbers are part of the fibonacci sequence, where each number is the sum of the two before it, starting with 0 and 1.
+Fibonacci numbers are part of the fibonacci sequence, where each number is the sum of the two before it, starting with 0 and 1.
 The first couple fibonacci numbers look like this:

 ```